Raptors' Christian Koloko: Remains out

-Koloko (illness) is out for Sunday's preseason scrimmage against the Cairns Taipans of the Australian NBL, Blake Murphy of Sportsnet.ca reports.
+Koloko (illness) will not play in Tuesday's preseason game against the Bulls, Blake Murphy of Sportsnet reports.

-Koloko is dealing with a respiratory ailment that has inflicted him since Summer League.
-There has been no official update from the team on his health, which is an ominous sign for his short-term availability.
+No surprise here, as Koloko remains without an official timetable to return.

 More News